elementary-Inc/blog/_posts/2021/2022-01-01-elementary-os-6-odin-released.md

 Timezone configuration has been redesigned and moved from being hidden into the popover to being right in the main view.
 We've also added new options to show or hide the date, weekday, and seconds in the clock on the Panel.

 ---

-## Apps

-### terminal 6.0.0 Released

-New features:

-- Move tabs with the shortcut Ctrl + Alt + ←/→
-- Switch tabs with the shortcuts Ctrl + Tab and Ctrl + Shift + Tab
-- Zoom levels are now remembered per-tab
-- Also warn about multi-line pastes
-- Show text details in unsafe paste dialogs
-- Open Link option when secondary clicking
-- Reload tabs in the context menu or with the shortcut Ctrl + Shift + R
-- Notifications indicate if a process exited with errors or not
-- Show keyboard shortcuts in tab context menus

-Other updates:

-- Fix an issue with keyboard shortcuts not activating the first time they're pressed
-- Avoid losing focus when closing background tabs
-- Validate custom palette

 ## Settings